jub3i/node-disk-stat/README.md

 Areas ripe for contribution:
 - testing
-- cross compatability for windows and darwin/osx
+- cross compatability for windoze and darwin/osx
 - performance
 - bugs